 Q4.
 Can I use MCP with any AI, or is it locked to Shopify Sidekick?

 While built for Sidekick, the MCP is an open standard.
-So other tools like Cursor, Claude, and ChatGPT can be configured to use Shopify MCP servers.
+Other tools, such as Cursor, Claude, and ChatGPT, can be configured to use Shopify MCP servers.